 Early digital solutions came to the rescue, focusing simply on storage—essentially creating digital file cabinets.
 Tools like Microsoft Word and Google Docs became godsends for lawyers who needed to generate digital contracts and build a repository.

-But these solutions missed the bigger picture: contracts weren't just documents to be stored, they were data to be analyzed and automated.
+But these solutions missed the bigger picture: contracts weren't just documents to be stored, they were data to be analyzed, optimized, and automated through contract automation.

 The AI revolution: When contracts became intelligent